Jennifer Lauret

-Jennifer Lauret (born 1 January 1980 in Toulouse, France) is an actress in French language cinema.
-She has starred in several television series and movies.
+Jennifer Lauret is an actress in French language cinema.
+She has starred in several television series and movies, including Amour et confusions, Julie Lescaut and more.

 Biography

-Lauret began her career in 1986 as a child actress in a television commercial for Barbie dolls, followed in 1989 by a secondary role in the television series Marc et Sophie, and in theater with actors such as Patrick Chesnais.
+In 1986, Lauret began her career as a child actress in a television commercial for Barbie dolls, followed in 1989 by a secondary role in the television series Marc et Sophie, and in theater with actors such as Patrick Chesnais and more.